Semi Valemei

 Semi Valemei (born 20 January 1999) is a Fijian professional rugby league footballer who plays as a er and for the Castleford Tigers in the Super League and Fiji at international level.

-He previously played for the Canberra Raiders and North Queensland Cowboys in the National Rugby League.
+He has previously played for the Canberra Raiders and North Queensland Cowboys in the National Rugby League.

 Background

 Born in Labasa, Fiji, Valemei attended Seaqaqa Central College and Natabua High School, where he played rugby union.

 In 2017, he was scouted by former NRL player Wise Kativerata and moved to Australia to play rugby league.
 He moved to the Sunshine Coast, Queensland, playing for the Caloundra Sharks before being signed by the Canberra Raiders.

 Playing career

 In 2018, Valemei played for the Raiders' Jersey Flegg Cup feeder side, Mounties.

 In 2019, he played for Mounties in the New South Wales Cup and for the Raiders in the Jersey Flegg Cup, scoring a hat-trick in their Grand Final loss to the South Sydney Rabbitohs.
 In October 2019, he represented Fiji at the 2019 Rugby League World Cup 9s.